 Participants

 Participants were volunteers in the Project Implicit website (Nosek, 2005).
-Of the 1,377 who started the study, 1,006 (652 females, Mage = 33.01, SDage = 13.76) completed all the tasks.
-940 participants (610 females, Mage =33.11, SDage = 13.72) were included in the analysis, after excluding 66 participants who seemed to use the same key for most of their responses in the feminist attitudes questionnaire (had a standard deviation of 0 in that questionnaire).
+Of the 1,377 who began the study, 1,006 (652 females, Mage = 33.01, SDage = 13.76) completed all the tasks.
+A final population of 940 participants (610 females, Mage =33.11, SDage = 13.72) were included in the analysis, after excluding 66 participants who seemed to use the same key for most of their responses in the feminist attitudes questionnaire (had a standard deviation of 0 in that questionnaire).

 Procedure

-Participants were assigned randomly to the study and completed it on the web.
-Participants in the "identification-first" condition completed the measures in the following order: a binary feminist identification question, a feminist attitude questionnaire, self-reported identification with–and evaluation of– social categories questionnaire, and an ST-IAT.
-Participants in the "attitudes-first" condition completed the tasks in the following order: feminist attitude questionnaire, the binary feminist identification question, self-reported identification with–and evaluation of– social categories questionnaire, and the ST-IAT.
+Participants were assigned randomly to the two experiment conditions.
+They completed the surveys online.
+Participants in the “identification-first” condition completed the measures in the following order: (1) a binary feminist identification question; (2) a feminist attitude questionnaire; (3) self-reported identification with and evaluation of a social categories questionnaire; and (4) a Single Target Implicit Association Test (ST-IAT).
+Participants in the “attitudes-first” condition completed the tasks in the following order: (a) feminist attitude questionnaire; (b) binary feminist identification question; (c) self-reported identification with and evaluation of social categories questionnaire; (d) and the ST-IAT.
 At the end of the study, participants read the debriefing, including an interpretation of their ST-IAT results.

 Measures

 Feminist identification.
-I manipulated the salience of the feminist identity by asking the participants the question- ‘‘Do you consider yourself a feminist?’’ with the responses yes and no. I used only these options to pressure participants to "take a side", which might increase their need to re-affirm this identity and answer accordingly in the feminist attitudes questionnaire.
-The manipulation was the location of this question in the sequence of measures: Half of the participants reported their identification before answering the questionnaire (condition "identification-first") and half reported it after (condition "attitudes-first").
+I manipulated the salience of the feminist identity by asking the participants, “Do you consider yourself a feminist?” with two responses: yes and no. I used only these options to pressure participants to “take a side”, which might increase their need to re-affirm this identity and answer accordingly in the feminist attitudes questionnaire.
+The manipulation was the location of this question in the sequence of measures: half the participants reported their identification before answering the questionnaire (“identification-first”) and half reported it after (“attitudes-first”).

 Feminist attitude questionnaire.
-Participants reported their agreement with 12 statements taken from the Liberal Feminist Attitude and Ideology Scale (LFAIS; Morgan, 1996; see Appendix A for the list of statements used in the study).
-The LFAIS reflects the three general themes: women’s discrimination and subordination, collective action for women’s equality, and sisterhood.
+Participants reported the degree to which they agreed with 12 statements taken from the Liberal Feminist Attitude and Ideology Scale (LFAIS) (Morgan, 1996; see Appendix A for the list of statements used in the study).
+The LFAIS reflects three general themes: discrimination against and subordination of women, collective action for women’s equality, and sisterhood.
 The LFAIS has good convergent, divergent, and known-groups validity and demonstrated reliability (Morgan, 1996).
-The LFAIS appears to be a subtle measure of feminism – it does not use the words "feminist" or "women’s movement." and therefore represents a more covert type of feminism.
-I chose statements that were not overtly feminist or radical to increase the likelihood that people would generally support them, when they are not explicitly linked with feminism.
+The LFAIS appears to be a subtle measure of feminism.
+It does not use the words “feminist” or “women’s movement”.
+Therefore it represents a covert type of feminism.
+I chose statements that were not overtly or radically feminist in order to increase the likelihood that people would support them.

-The response options ranged from 1 (Strongly disagree) – 7 (Strongly agree).
-The instructions before the questionnaire was: 'Next, we will show you several statements.
+The response options ranged from 1 (strongly disagree) – 7 (strongly agree).
+The instructions given before participants completed the questionnaire were phrased as follows: “We will show you several statements.
 Please tell us whether you agree or disagree with each statement.
 There are no right or wrong answers.
-We are interested in your honest opinions'.
+We are interested in your honest opinions”.

-Identification with– and evaluation of– social categories.
-Participants responded to the question "Do you identify with the following social category?" about each of the categories "Americans", "White people", "Students", "Men", "Women", "Feminist", "Republicans", and "Democrats", on a scale with the response options "Not at all", "Very slightly", "Slightly", "Moderately", "Quite a lot", "Very much", and "Extremely identify", coded from 1 to 7.
+Identification with and evaluation of social categories.
+Participants responded to the question, “Do you identify with the following social category?” for each of the following categories: Americans, white people, students, men, women, feminists, Republicans, and Democrats.
+The scale included the response options: not at all, very slightly, slightly, moderately, quite a lot, very much, and extremely.
+The responses were coded from 1 to 7.

-Afterwards, participants reported their evaluation of the social category on a 1 (dislike) – 7 (like) Likert scale.
-I used this questionnaire to gauge the sample’s general identification and evaluation of feminists, in comparison to other groups.
-In addition, I could use the feminist identification question as a continuous variable.
+Afterwards, participants reported their evaluation of each social category on a 7-point Likert scale 1 (strongly dislike) to 7 (strongly like).
+I used this questionnaire to gauge the sample’s general identification with and evaluation of feminists in comparison to other groups.
+In addition, it enabled use of the feminist identification question as a continuous variable.